Hadlie History, Family Crest & Coats of Arms

-Anglo-Saxon culture of Britain.
+The present generation of the Hadlie family is only the most recent to bear a name that dates back to the ancient Anglo-Saxon culture of Britain.
 Their name comes from having lived in Hadleigh or Hadley, a place-name found in numerous locations in England.
 The root of these names is common, however; they are all derived from the Old English roots hæth and leah, which taken together mean "forest clearing where the heather grows."
-CITATION[CLOSE]

 Early Origins of the Hadlie family